Autism (ASD) Assessment & Multisensory Learning Support in Belfield

 Autism assessment near Belfield

-• Implement a predictable routine for every lesson
+• Create a consistent schedule for every class

 • Refrain from using sarcasm and popular expressions

-• Prepare for instances where subtle social cues may pose challenges in comprehending fiction
+• Anticipate where subtle social cues may make it hard to understand fiction

-• Encourage the student to take a break if they’re overwhelmed-perhaps a 5-minute table tennis game, a run around the garden or mini basketball game
+• Inspire the student to take a break when facing overwhelm-perhaps engaging in a 5-minute table tennis game, a brief run around the garden, or a mini basketball game

 Choosing the Right Therapy and Tutoring Options for Autism/ASD